shaobo-he/ct-quickcheck/README.md

 # ct-quickcheck
 QuickCheck for Contant-Time Implementations
-### This project is infinitely suspended due to Rust's quicheckcheck crate's lack of quality
+~~This project is infinitely suspended due to Rust's quicheckcheck crate's lack of quality~~
+We will use proptest instead which is much proper than Rust's quickcheck.

 ## Overview
 This project is intended to be a practice of Rust programming language and an experiment that addresses drawbacks of ct-fuzz (at the expense of losing some advantages).